-- CIA World Factbook—provides detailed information about and maps for about every modern country.
+- CIA World Factbook—provides detailed information about and maps for almost every modern country.
 Teachers and students will find this web site very helpful.

 - Language Learning—For a missionary, nothing will replace a good course in a foreign language.
-This web site will provide basic words and phrases for many languages.
-Use the information to prepare a short-term team or interview a missionary.
+This web site provides basic words and phrases for many languages.
+Use this information to prepare a short-term team or interview a missionary.

 - U.S. State Department—This site contains official information about travel, passports, visas and diplomatic relations.